Viraj12120/Viraj12120/README.md

-Here’s a clean, well-structured GitHub profile intro without bullet points, using a different format for greater readability and modern flair:

 # 💫 About Me

 🎮 I am currently exploring Blender, Unity, and C# to dive into AR/VR development, while also building **Project99**—a jewelry mobile application powered by React Native, Node.js, Express, and Redis.